sparkflows/sparkflows-docs/docs/jupyter-guide/integrating-analytical-apps-with-jupyter.rst

 `Click here <https://sparkflows-release.s3.amazonaws.com/fire/common/spark_3.2.1/fire_notebook-3.1.0-py3-none-any.whl>`_ to download the Wheel File.

-Output Details to Analytical Apps
+Output to Analytical Apps
 ----------------------------------

+The Jupyter Notebook can output tables, charts, html etc. to be displayed in the Analytical Apps.
 To leverage the Fire Insights API for data transmission, you need to add the wheel file to your Jupyter Notebook.

 This step enables smooth integration and data flow between Fire Insights and Jupyter.

 `Click here <https://sparkflows-release.s3.amazonaws.com/fire/common/spark_3.2.1/fire_notebook-3.1.0-py3-none-any.whl>`_ to download the Wheel File.

-Output Details to Analytical Apps
+Steps to output to Analytical Apps
 ---------------------

 The Jupyter Notebook can produce a wide range of output formats, including texts, tables, charts, HTML code, and progress bars.